-This guidance is designed primarily to support those practitioners across the multi-agency workforce who are involved in the Getting it right for every child approach in North Ayrshire and who come into contact with children and/or their parents and carers in the course of their day to day work.
-This will include colleagues in the Health and Social Care Partnership, Health, Education and Youth Employment, Housing, Police and the Voluntary Sector etc.
+This guidance is designed primarily to support those practitioners across the multi -agency workforce who are involved in the Getting it right for every child approach in North Ayrshire and who come into contact with children and/or their parents and carers in the course of their day to day work.
+This will include colleagues in social services, health, education, housing, police and the voluntary sector.